wcygan/raft-a-tui/ROADMAP.md

 - What was harder than expected?
 - What would you do differently?
 - Common pitfalls to warn future contributors about

+### Phase 1.4 Learnings (Raft Ready Loop)

+**What worked well:**
+- Following the raft-rs documentation's Ready loop pattern exactly prevented bugs
+- Using crossbeam's `select!` macro made multi-channel listening clean and straightforward
+- Comprehensive logging from the start made debugging much easier
+- Writing unit tests before integration tests helped catch API mismatches early
+- Generic `impl Transport` parameter provides flexibility for both testing and production

+**What was harder than expected:**
+- Understanding raft-rs API differences between fields and methods (e.g., `ready.messages()` vs `ready.messages`)
+- RaftStorage needed write methods added (`append`, `set_hardstate`, etc.) - not initially implemented in Phase 1.1
+- LightReady has different API than Ready - need to check for both committed entries and messages
+- Empty log entries can occur during leader election - must check `entry.data.is_empty()`
+- `set_hardstate()` returns `()` not `Result` - different from other storage operations

+**Common pitfalls to avoid:**
+- ⚠️ **Order matters in Ready processing**: Must follow snapshot → entries → hardstate → messages → apply → advance
+- ⚠️ **Don't forget LightReady**: After `advance()`, must process `light_rd.messages()` and `light_rd.take_committed_entries()`
+- ⚠️ **Empty entries are valid**: Leader election creates empty entries - skip them in apply phase
+- ⚠️ **Callbacks must be invoked**: When committed entries arrive, find and invoke callback via `take_callback()`
+- ⚠️ **Applied index tracking is critical**: Must call `set_applied_index()` to prevent reapplication on restart
+- ⚠️ **Error resilience**: step(), apply, and transport errors should be logged and continued, not abort the loop
+- ⚠️ **ConfChange entries**: Must handle EntryType::EntryConfChange and EntryConfChangeV2 separately from Normal entries

+**What would we do differently:**
+- Consider adding write methods to RaftStorage in Phase 1.1 to avoid retrofitting
+- Could extract committed entry application into a helper function (it's duplicated for Ready and LightReady)
+- Might want to return applied key/value from `Node::apply_kv_command()` to avoid double-decoding

 ---